 Configuration property Description proxy-print.remove-graphics.enable Set to Y or N (default), to show/hide the Remove graphics option. webapp.user.proxy-print.clear-printer If Y, the selected printer is cleared after each proxy print.
-If \mathbb{N} (default), the selected printer and options are preserved, and will be used for the next print job. webapp.user.proxy-print.clear-delegate If Y, Delegated Print data is cleared after each proxy print.
-If N (default), this data is preserved, and will be used for the next print job. webapp.user.proxy-print.separate The default Print documents separately option value, when All Documents are selected.
+If N (default), the selected printer and options are preserved, and will be used for the next print job. webapp.user.proxy-print.clear-delegate If Y, Delegated Print data is cleared after each proxy print.
+If N (default), this data is preserved, and will be used for the next print job. webapp.user.proxy-print.collate.show Set to Y (default) or N, to show/hide the Collate option.
+If hidden Sava-Page acts as if the option was checked. webapp.user.proxy-print.confirm If N (default), the Print & Close button is displayed to send the print job immediately and close the dialog box.
+If Y, the Print button is displayed that opens a confirmation dialog box with printing costs and Print & Close and Cancel buttons.

+Configuration property Description webapp.user.proxy-print.separate The default Print documents separately option value, when All Documents are selected.
 If Y, a separate print job is created for each vanilla inbox document.
 If N (default), one (1) print job is printed of the complete vanilla inbox content. webapp.user.proxy-print.separate.enable Enable the Print documents separately option.
 If Y , the option is enabled (shown), if N (default) it is not.